jhu-sheridan-libraries/stfrancis-lutece-site/README.md

 The enroll plugin is mentioned in the `pom` file.
 This must be made available to maven in order to build the `war` file.
-Until the plugin is placed in a standard globally accessible location, you will need to build and instll it locally.
+Until the plugin is placed in a standard globally accessible location, you will need to build and install it locally.
 Instructions for doing so are at the [enroll plugin project site.](https://github.com/jhu-sheridan-libraries/lutece-enroll-plugin)

 # Use site